software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 5
 >
-> Plan the tasks for the first user story, "{{site.sprint_2_user_story_8}}".
+> Plan the tasks for the first user story, "{{site.sprint_3_user_story_1}}".
 Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 15 to get tips for the implementation and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
-Add either "frontend" or "backend" label for the issues.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .note }